|

 contracting AIDS from injecting drugs may be dissuading more users from

+the practice.
 The NIU study supported earlier research findings that NIUs who

 socialize, use drugs, or have sex with IDUs significantly increase their